Politics

 Indeed, by rejecting God’s law as the basis for civil law, we now find ourselves in what seems to be the most vast, perverse, and murderous totalitarian system that the world has ever seen.

-Of course, no ruler will seek to apply biblical civil law perfectly, and so one must use wisdom to decide how deficient in applying God’s law a ruler can be to be lawfully voted for.
+Of course, no ruler will seek to apply biblical civil law perfectly (it is not about perfection, but qualification), and so one must use wisdom to decide how deficient in applying God’s law a ruler can be to be lawfully voted for.
 But when it comes to abortion and vaccine genocide, the line is easily drawn — no one who promotes these things is a qualified candidate.

 4) Rulers must not be Covetous